If you’ve landed here, you probably want to know more about the denims that our jeans are created from.

 Orta Natural Indigo Denim

-Last, but not least is another amazing fabric from Orta Mills.
-An 11oz denim that uses plant-based natural indigo dye, this fabric is a stunner.
-When indoors or in low light, the fabric appears to be a subtle steel blue.
-When in the light, it’s a different story.
-The plant-based indigo makes this denim almost glow.
+Last, but not least is a beautiful 12oz denim from Orta Mills.
+Unfortunately, this particular denim that uses plant-based natural indigo dye, is no longer available.
+Due to the nature of natural indigo, you’ll always get a batch production, but we are hoping to find this beaut again.
+When indoors or in low light, the fabric appears to be a subtle steel blue, while when in the light, it’s a different story.
 The weft is a bright white, which means that the denim will fade with high contrast.
 That being said, natural indigo holds onto fabric better than synthetic indigo, so this garment will take some time to break-in.
 Pro tip: the bright blue lets you pull off double denim with a pair of dark selvedge jeans, or at least, no one has called us out on it yet.